Toluwaloope/toluwaloope-location-detector/DEPLOYMENT_REQUIREMENTS.md

 ## Prerequisites

 ### 1. Azure Subscriptions
-- **Development Subscription**: Used for staging and backend Terraform state
+-  Used for deployments and backend Terraform state
-- **Production Subscription**: Used for production deployments

 ### 2. GitHub Repository
 - Actions must be enabled